Doctor insights on:

 Intestinal: Or colon obstruction is a mechanical blockage usually caused by twisting of intestine or colon.
 Fecal impaction is just that, your fecal material gets stuck in the colon and can cause an obstruction.
 The former can commonly lead to strangulation, so operation is frequently needed.
 The latter almost never requires surgery, just mechanical removal of impacted stool. ...Read more

 IT'S A RISK FACTOR: Repeated abdominal surgeries might increase the likelihood of developing abdominal adhesions.
 In simple terms like cobwebs.
 These can sometimes be the cause of partial or complete bowel obstructions.
 The mechanism is different because the source is external as compared to a mass growing inside the bowel.
 Talk to your doctor about your concern. ...Read more

 - How to treat blocked salivary gland?

-- How to treat blocked sebaceous gland?
+- How to clear a blocked salivary gland?

-- How to prevent blocked bowels?
+- How to clear blocked eustachian tube?

 - How to unblock your bowels after going on a trip with out bm?

 - How much liquid do the bowels need every day?